Kate Stoneman

-Katherine "Kate" Stoneman (April 1841 – May 19, 1925) was an early 20th-century suffragist and the first woman admitted to the Bar Association in the State of New York.
+Katherine Stoneman (April 1841 – May 19, 1925) was an early 20th-century suffragist and the first woman admitted to the Bar Association in the State of New York.

 Early life and family

 Katherine (Kate) Stoneman was born on her family's farm in Busti, Chautauqua County, New York.
 She was the fifth of eight children.
 Her family was in the lumber business.
 Her father was also a justice of the peace for several years.

 One of her brothers, George Stoneman, went on to become the Governor of California.
 Her brother Edward became a Judge on the Supreme Court of Illinois.

 Education and teaching career

 In 1864, Stoneman began attending the Albany Normal School to pursue her goal of becoming a teacher.
 While at school, she worked for the New York Court of Appeals as a copyist.
-Kate graduated from Albany Law School of Union University a private independent law school founded in 1851.
+Kate graduated from Albany Law School of Union University, a private independent law school founded in 1851.

 She graduated in 1866 and began teaching at the Glens Falls Seminary.
 She later taught at her alma mater, the Albany Normal School.
 She was the first female president of their alumni association, and served as Vice-Principal.